sparrowcode/sparrowcode.io-content/en/tutorials/uisheetpresentationcontroller.md

 [Sheet controller with disabled dimming for the `.medium` stopper.](https://cdn.sparrowcode.io/tutorials/uisheetpresentationcontroller/undimmed-detent.mov)

-It is specified that the `.medium' will not dim, but anything larger will.
+It is specified that the `.medium` will not dim, but anything larger will.
 It is possible to remove the dimming for the largest detent as well.

 # Indicator

 To add an indicator on top of the controller, set `.prefersGrabberVisible` to `true`.
-By default the indicator is hidden.
+By default, the indicator is hidden.
 The indicator has no effect on safe area and layout margins.

 ![Grabber indicator on the sheet-controller.](https://cdn.sparrowcode.io/tutorials/uisheetpresentationcontroller/grabber.png)